 What cardio burns the most calories?

 First, let’s understand the basics.
 What’s the goal?
 To burn calories.
 What tissues in the body burn the most calories?
 Muscles.
 Where do muscles get their fuel?
 Carbohydrates and fats.
-To burn the most calories, the body must be in a mode where it needs the most energy per unit time.
+To burn the most calories, the body must be in a mode where it needs the most energy per unit of time.

 Again, what cardio burns the most calories?
 The answer is aerobic activities.